gaoliveira21/chip-8/README.md

 # Demo

-Chip-8 browser demo available in the following link:
+A Chip-8 browser demo is available in the following link:

 [CHIP-8 emulator demo](https://gaoliveira21.github.io/chip-8/)